Sid-Pat/Sid-Pat/README.md

-Namastey all 🙏 and Welcome to my Github Profile 👋
+Namastey all 🙏 and welcome to my Github Profile 👋
-I'm Siddhant Patil , Competitive Programmer and Fullstack developer from India .
+I'm Siddhant Patil , Competitive Programmer and Fullstack developer from India.

 - 🔭 I’m currently working on building strong grip on Data Structures and Algorithms.